Wondering what to wear in Iceland? This Iceland packing list includes everything you need to bring, no matter what time of year you visit Iceland.

 Snæfellsness: Fosshotel Hellnar

-A simple and tranquil hotel surrounded on all sides with green fields and snow-capped mountains.
+A simple and tranquil hotel surrounded on all sides by green fields and snow-capped mountains.
 And here, you’re just three miles from Iceland’s most famous and epic volcanoes and glaciers.